 Those include many of the Trump-branded golf courses, the Trump Winery, Trump Tower in New York and the Trump Building on Wall Street.
 Beyond those, Trump also owns significant chunks of several condominium buildings — enough to allow him to dominate the condo boards that control those properties.

 The rest of the buildings — about 23 — are owned by others, who pay (or paid) Trump to license his name.
 That growth-through-licensing strategy once provided an easy source of income for Trump, with low risk.

 Since Election Day 2016, two new Trump-branded properties have opened: a hotel in Vancouver and a golf course in Dubai, both licensed properties owned by others.
 But as Trump’s politics have polarized his brand, owners have taken the Trump name down from three apartment buildings in New York, plus hotels in Panama, Toronto and Manhattan’s SoHo neighborhood.
 The hotel in Panama was the latest to debrand, in early March.
 Its owner blamed Trump’s toxic brand and the Trump Organization’s management for declining revenues.

 4. Wait, I thought Trump was going to profit from the presidency.
 Have his businesses actually done better or worse?

 Both, it appears.

 Some businesses — those frequented by Trump personally — have enjoyed strong demand.
-Trump’s Washington hotel has attracted GOP fundraisers, pro-Trump activist groups, and foreign embassies.
+Trump’s Washington hotel has attracted GOP fundraisers, pro-Trump activist groups and foreign embassies.
 Its rooms are about half-empty, according to a recent CNN report — which is unusually low for a D.C. hotel.
-But it has overcome polarization by charging unusually high prices to those who want to stay.
+But it has overcome polarization by charging uncommonly high prices to those who want to stay.
 The last government report on that hotel, made public last year by accident, showed the Trump D.C. hotel’s profits were smashing expectations.